-The [Details] log contains various voyage information, recorded once per minute.
+The [Details] Log records the voyage information for the last 24 hours.
+Information is recorded every minute.

-- · Date of entry
+- Date of entry

-- · Time of entry
+- Time of entry

-- · Source: No. of unit which generated log
+- Source: No. of unit which generated log

-- · Type: Type of position data
+- Type: Type of position data

 - Auto: Automatic input of position

 - Latitude, Longitude: Position as output by selected sensor and sensor used as the data source.

-- · Align/NM, Align/°T: Range, bearing offset, if used
+- Align/NM, Align/°T: Range, bearing offset, if used

-- SOG/kn, COG/°T, S. SRC: Speed over the ground, course over ground and its source
+- · SOG/kn, COG/°T, S. SRC: Speed over the ground, course over ground and its source

-- HDG/°T, S. SRC: Heading data and its source
+- · HDG/°T, S. SRC: Heading data and its source

 - CORR/°T: Gyro correction value, if used.